5 Signs You’re Suffering from Computer Vision Syndrome

 When these types of pains come along, it’s usually because something isn’t positioned right.
 Either the chair or the computer or both are not placed in a comfortable enough position for someone to work the entire day.

 The Fix: Reposition, reposition, reposition!
-It’s recommended that your chair is in a comfortable working position (not too high, not too low) and for your computer monitor or laptop be below eye level, 20 inches away from the eye and tilted upwards at a 10 to 15-degree angle.
+It’s recommended that your chair is in a comfortable working position (not too high, not too low) and that your computer monitor or laptop be below eye level, 20 inches away from the eye, and tilted upwards at a 10 to 15-degree angle.

 Know the Signs of Computer Vision Syndrome and Prevent Them